mtlynch/mtlynch.io/content/posts/i-sold-tinypilot/index.md

 ### Do I feel a loss of identity?

-I've heard other founders say they struggled with a loss of identify after they sold their business.
+I've heard other founders say they struggled with a loss of identity after they sold their business.
 Others say it feels like they've given up their baby.

 I didn't feel a change in identity or a sense of deep loss.